mtriedl/data-analyst-interview/README.md

 It is possible to answer this test using Excel or SQL alone.
 If this is your preference, please ensure your submission is well annotated - including any intermediate steps necessary to answer each question.

-## Submission

-Please return your analysis and results via email to Matthew & Emily.

 ## The Data

 The data used for this assessment is sourced from the **Museum of Modern Art data on Kaggle**: <https://www.kaggle.com/momanyc/museum-collection>